We’ll walk through the steps in financial planning and the componets of a financial plan, so you will be 10 steps ahead!

 Why you need a family financial plan

 One of the biggest financial mistakes people can make is not doing anything with your money, and just letting it sit.
 Sometimes people are too scared to do anything with their money, afraid of making a wrong turn.
 Please don’t do this, you need to get your money working for you!
-If you are someone who wants to eventually retire and spend time doing hobbies, traveling, relaxing, or give back to your community through volunteering, then you need a financial plan!
+If you are someone who wants to eventually retire and spend time doing hobbies, traveling, relaxing, or give back to your community through volunteering, then you need a financial plan; especially a financial plan for women’s needs.

 On the other hand, if you always want to have to work because you haven’t saved anything, then you don’t need a financial plan.